zimolzak/active-learning/Readme.md

 No big differences from lab to lab.
 Nor from method to method.
 LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.

+Goal was How to speed up?
+First obvs idea: tried several act learning meth (i.e. which one to annotate *next*, doing simply one at a time), but didn't perf > than the rand samp simulation.
+However adjudicators even in "Excel style" do bulk labeling (sort filter etc).

 Limitation: Doesn't tell you "when to stop."
 Workable for few thousands of rows: SME can sign off on each row.